 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-One of the six communities (next to Listrac-Médoc.
+One of the six municipalities (next to Listrac-Médoc.
 Margaux.
 Moulis.
-Saint-Estèphe and Saint-Julien ) within the French area Haut-Médoc, which are independent appellations and may bear the commune name on the label.
-Pauillac is the best known of these and is located between Saint-Estèphe and Saint-Julien.
-Here was already in the 18th century after Dutch model the sulphurize of the wine introduced in the barrel to prevent the Nachgären.
-The at the mouth funnel Gironde lying town Pauillac is rightly considered the wine capital of the Médoc From this port Marquis de Lafayette (1757-1834) set sail for joining the American rebels and actively fighting there.
+Saint-Estèphe and Saint-Julien ) within the French area Haut-Médoc, which are independent appellations and may bear the name of the municipality on the label.
+Pauillac is the best known of them and lies between Saint-Estèphe and Saint-Julien.
+This was already here in the 18th century based on the Dutch model sulphurize of the wine introduced in the barrel to prevent secondary fermentation.
+The one at the mouth funnel Gironde lying city of Pauillac is rightly considered the wine capital of the Médoc, from this port Marquis de Lafayette (1757-1834) set sail to join the American rebels and actively participate in the fighting.

-Pauillac is the territory of Cabernet Sauvignon par excellence, nowhere else comes this grape variety (in addition to the varieties Cabernet Franc and Merlot ) in wines with typical Cassis flavor as true as here.
+Pauillac is the territory of the Cabernet Sauvignon par excellence, nowhere else does this grape come (in addition to the varieties Cabernet Franc and Merlot ) in the wines with typical Cassis flavor like this.
 It is the typical one Bordeaux blend of Rive gauche (left bank).
-The resulting red wines are dark, powerful, rich in alcohol and tannins, full of finesse and storable for many decades and are among the best in Bordeaux.
+The resulting red wines are dark, powerful, rich in alcohol and tannins, full of finesse and can be stored for many decades and are among the most excellent in Bordeaux.

-The large area covers nearly 1,200 hectares of vineyards.
+The large area covers almost 1,200 hectares of vineyards.
 It is divided into two extensive plateaus northwest and southwest of the city of Pauillac.
-Both are low gravel banks with optimal water discharge, In the west, the soil consists of sand over rocky subsoil, in the center and in the south of gravel on Ortsteinschichten.
-It is a strip of land three kilometers wide and over six kilometers long divided by the Gaët stream.
-The climate is very similar to the rest in Médoc.
+Both are deep-seated gravel banks with optimal water discharge, In the west, the soil consists of sand over stony subsoil, in the center and in the south of gravel over local stone layers.
+It is a three km wide and over six km long strip of land that is divided by the Gaët stream.
+The climate is very similar to the rest of the Médoc.